MisoAI/miso-sdk-docs/sites/client-sdk/page/ui/element/search-box.md

 The layout handles DOM events by the following rules:

 1. The first `<input>` element with attribute `data-role="input"` holds the query text.
-1. When clicking on an element with attribute `type="submit"`, it submits the query.
+1. When clicking on an element with attribute `type="submit"` or `data-role="button"`, it submits the query.
 1. If present, the element with attribute `data-role="autocomplete"` works an autocomplete container.
 1. If present, the element with attribute `data-role="suggestion-list"` holds option items of autocomplete suggestions.